 There’s still plenty of fun you can have with your rifle.
 Here are a few weird ammo options for the rifle-shooting readers out there.

-They can also be used by machine gunners to make sure they’re suppressing close enough to a target, and in some cases can be loaded close to the end of a soldier’s magazine to give them a very visible indicator when they’re about to hear a click instead of a bang.
+They can also be used by machine gunners to make sure they’re suppressing close enough to a target.
+In some cases can be loaded close to the end of a soldier’s magazine to give them a very visible indicator when they’re about to hear a click instead of a bang.

 Like the flares and dragon’s breath rounds, tracers are incendiary (with some exceptions we’ll get to in a minute), so be careful about using them around dry foliage or in windy conditions.

-They produce no heat or flame and are therefore perfectly legal most places that tracers are banned, though you should still check your applicable laws.
-They give more of a laser beam effect than the mini fireworks show you get with tracers, and they look like a lot of fun for night shooting.
+They produce no heat or flame and are therefore perfectly legal in most places where tracers are banned — though you should still check your applicable laws.

-They’re also available in a variety of colors, and at $12 for a box of $20, they aren’t half bad on price either, at least not for specialty or novelty ammo.
+They’re available in a variety of colors and aren’t half bad on price either…at least not for specialty or novelty ammo.

 .50 Cal Armor Piercing Incendiary

 If you’ve got a .50 cal already, you’ve already got something that’s going to make your range buddies more than a little jealous.

 But if you want to be a little more extra about it, get some fancy ammo to go with it.

 Armor-piercing?
 Nah, that’s an old hat.
 Incendiary?
 That guy a few lanes down has incendiary rounds.
 Armor-piercing and incendiary rounds that combine the best of both worlds?
 Now we’re getting somewhere.